 Carmine has a broad practice across the full range of commercial disputes, with specific expertise in commercial contracts, commercial remedies, civil fraud, equity and trusts, insolvency and arbitration.
 He frequently acts in high value and complex multi-jurisdictional commercial litigation and international arbitration.
-Carmine is frequently instructed in connection with litigation abroad, being admitted to practise in the British Virgin Islands and being an Australian Legal Practitioner.
+Carmine is frequently instructed in connection with litigation abroad, being admitted to practise in the British Virgin Islands, the DIFC and Australia.
 He also brings a diverse professional and academic background to bear on his practice.

-Carmine appears both as sole Counsel and led in various jurisdictions (including the English High Court, English Court of Appeal and BVI Commercial Court), as well as acting as a member of larger teams on heavyweight litigation.
-Recently, he has been instructed in various significant Commercial Court cases, including: JSC BTA Bank v Ablyazov, a complicated multi-jurisdictional fraud claim where the claimants sought damages of over USD6 billion; and Vale SA v Steinmetz, a deceit and unlawful means conspiracy claim involving a claim to proprietary relief valued at £1.25 billion.
-Carmine was also recently sole Counsel representing a Kuwaiti businessman seeking to recover £8 million for various breaches of contract in Circuit Commercial Court proceedings.
+Carmine appears as leading, sole and junior Counsel in various jurisdictions (including the English High Court, English Court of Appeal and BVI Commercial Court), as well as acting as a member of larger teams on heavyweight litigation.
+Recently, he has been instructed in various significant commercial cases, including: McAdam v Ignatova, a case concerning the allegedly fraudulent ‘OneCoin’ cryptocurrency scheme which is thought to have defrauded millions of investors worldwide of USD4-15 billion; and University of Sheffield v Kudos Pharmaceuticals Limited, a fraudulent and negligent misrepresentation claim seeking damages of over USD900 million.
+Carmine is also currently leading Counsel representing a software development company seeking to recover £11.5 million from its former CEO for various breaches of fiduciary duty and breaches of contract.

 Before being called to the Bar, Carmine was a Senior Lecturer in Private Law at Keble College, Oxford, and a Law Fellow and Director of Studies at Homerton College, Cambridge.
 He taught subjects including Contract Law, Equity, Trusts and Legal Reasoning.
 Carmine’s research has been published in several leading academic journals.
 Previously, Carmine completed his doctorate in commercial remedies at Oxford, under the supervision of Lord Burrows of the Supreme Court.